YourThomasLee/DSTer/papers/Note-Beyond the granularity_Multi-Perspective dialogue collaborative selection for dialogue state tracking.md

 - explicit connection to the slot name
 - relevance to the current turn dialogue
-- implicit mention oriented reasoning

-based on three types evaluation the model decides to select dialogue contents which are fed to state generator.
+- implicit mention oriented reasoning based on three types evaluation the model decides to select dialogue contents which are fed to state generator.

+**experiment**
+hyper-parameters setting:
+- dropout: 0.1
+- Language model: ALBERT-large-uncased model
+- hidden size of encoder $d$: 1024
+- optimizer: AdamW warmup proportion 0.01 and L2 weight decay of 0.01.
+- learning rate: the state update predictor the same as in DSS-DST 0.03 and of the other modules to 0.0001
+- word dropout: 0.1
+- GNN L: 3
+- max sequence length for all inputs: 256

+Actually, I found that this model is memory-hungry.
+It is not reproduce-friendly.

 **Detail Information**: